 Personalization is no longer an option to explore or a nice to have, it’s a strategy that needs to be implemented if you’re going to keep up with, or outdo, the competition.
 We’ve been catapulted into a time where physical face time with customers has decreased drastically.
 Personalized digital touchpoints will become the most important brand-customer connection.

-Ecommerce is the ‘new normal’ (I hate that term but jumping on the bandwagon), email has always been an incredibly important channel, but I’d go as far as to say it is now even more important.
+Ecommerce is the ‘new normal’, email has always been an incredibly important channel, but it is now even more important than ever.
 Email is the shop front to your brand in the inbox, and therefore, your personalization efforts need to be accelerated in the inbox, as well as onsite, to ensure customers are kept interested, engaged and buying.
 Brands need to deliver value through email and site personalization.
-I’m not talking about segmentation – say 1:10,000 comms, I’m talking about truly individualized content experiences for customers.

 Catalogue size is increasing as businesses expand – take fashion retailers for example.
 Many of these now sell beauty products and have homeware ranges alongside their core fashion product offering.
-When there’s more products in the catalogue there’s less visibility for each product.
-On a site with 100,000 products a customer might buy 5 products in one session.
-Perhaps on a daily basis 90% of products get viewed; as the catalogue gets larger only 70% or 60% of these products might get viewed.
+When there are more products in the catalogue there is less visibility for each product.
+On a site with 100,000 products, a customer might buy 5 products in one session.
+Perhaps on a daily basis, 90% of products get viewed; as the catalogue gets larger only 70% or 60% of these products might get viewed.
 Consider this too: 70% of users don’t scroll to page 2 of products (vue.ai).
-This is where a personalized strategy can really take it up a notch for you (if you want more in depth information on this topic, check out this article.)
+This is where a personalized strategy can really take it up a notch for you (if you want more in-depth information on this topic, check out this article.)

 Remember that you can have an element of control – that’s really important for conversion.
 With tools like LYNX you can chose to boost / filter products to influence conversion.
 Decide to only recommend products that are above a set price for example.